 Power Plate – Powyoga Double Pigeon

 In this pose Vessy is lengthening and loading the tissues in her hips then using subtle movements to increase this length.
-Note that she uses the principles that have been discussed in the majority of our blogs so far, driving the body in three planes of motion.
+Note that she drives her body in three planes of motion.
 Her arms, shoulders and hips move in rotation; forwards/back and side to side to allow the muscles in the pelvis to open.

 In part two of this article we’ll dig deeper into how vibration stimulates the body and assists breathing during your Yoga session.
 In the meantime try these introductory positions and get ready for more extensive workout progressions next time.